HongfeiLi365/RobotAdvisor/README.md

 ```
 3. Then the Neo4j database should be loaded with nodes of stock.

-# Commands I have been using to run the flaskblog on UIUC VM
+# Commands I have been using to run the robotadvisor on UIUC VM

 Instructions to run